 Massaging certain acupoints also helps in removal of toxins to improve conditions such as high blood pressure and high cholesterol.

-At Oriental Remedies Group clinics, we use a Japanese medical device known as the MI Energy Machine which directly supplies the body with a high density of negative ions to help the body recover its self-defence capabilities.
+At Oriental Remedies Group clinics, we use a wellness device (used in Japanese hospitals) known as the MI Energy Machine which directly supplies the body with a high density of negative ions/electrons.

 Is TCM for every elderly patient?